Sorry, this page has moved! Please click here to go to the new location.

 ITS applications represent a significant opportunity to improve the efficiency and safety of the surface transportation system in Roseville.
 These applications primarily improve the operation of a transportation system by either performing a function faster or more reliably, or by providing a service that was not previously available.
 In so doing, ITS provides for improved mobility of people and goods on the roadway network.

-Roseville is incorporating other ITS-related components along with the recently upgraded signal system to help reduce the amount of traffic congestion on busy roadways.
+Roseville is incorporating other ITS-related components along with our signal system to help reduce the amount of traffic congestion on busy roadways.
 The City uses this ITS technology with the goal of improving traffic circulation throughout the City as well as to decrease driver aggravation by providing them timely and relevant traveler information.
-This is accomplished by publishing real-time City traffic congestion, construction, special event, and major traffic incident information via the Internet and on CMS's (Changeable Message Signs).
+This is accomplished by publishing real-time City traffic congestion, construction, special event, and major traffic incident information via the Internet and on changeable message signs.

 Bus Tracker Roseville Transit's Bus Tracker uses GPS technology to track the location of buses, providing estimated bus arrival times online for Local and Commuter routes.
 See up-to-the-minute maps and arrival times for your bus stop.